 There are hundreds of cannabinoids found in the cannabis plant, most unidentified and in such small amounts that can be difficult to pinpoint.
-However there are some established cannabinoids which provide amazing amounts of evidence to suggest that they possess the ability to heal.
+However, there are some established cannabinoids that provide amazing amounts of evidence to suggest that they possess the ability to heal.

-There are two main receptors found in the endocannabinoid system, cb1-r, cb2-r; both receive cannabinoids.
-Cb1-r receives THC related cannabinoids, those that create the psychoactive effects, and cb2-r receives CBD cannabinoids, those which calm the nervous system and have anti psychotic effects.
+There are two main receptors found in the endocannabinoid system, cb1-r, and cb2-r; both receive cannabinoids.
+Cb1-r receives THC-related cannabinoids, those that create the psychoactive effects, and cb2-r receives CBD cannabinoids, those that calm the nervous system and have anti-psychotic effects.

 Here are five important cannabinoids: